 There are many different foods to try that are thought to get you feeling tired and promote good quality sleep when used as part of a healthy diet:

 It's not just foods that are lauded for their sleep boosting hormones and brain chemicals.
 Try these drinks before bed too to help you fall asleep faster and deeper.

-There's certainly nothing to suggest that getting lots and lots of sleep can do you any harm, however some studies suggest that getting too much sleep in any of the sleep stages may leave you feeling as tired and as if you've not had enough.
+Too much sleep can have dangerous side-effects, including increased risk of heart disease and diabetes.
+Some studies also suggest that getting too much sleep in any of the sleep stages may leave you feeling as tired as if you've not had enough.
 Adequate time in deep and REM sleep is ultimately what will make you awake feeling refreshed.
 Unfortunately, your body has its own drive as to the time it spends in each stage, all you can do is ensure that you establish a soothing and comfortable sleep environment where your body can unwind and naturally rest.
 If you can concentrate on getting enough uninterrupted sleep then your body will do the rest.

-Our bodies naturally produce melatonin before we sleep and taking a booster in supplement form can be useful for a night or two, however we'd recommend avoiding melatonin supplements for long periods of time unless your GP has recommended them.
-Too high a dose can have adverse effects in actually reducing the time spent asleep and sleep quality and can have side effects you'd want to steer clear off such as headaches, nausea and dizziness.
+Our bodies naturally produce melatonin before we sleep and taking a booster in supplement form can be useful for a night or two.
+However, we'd recommend avoiding melatonin supplements for long periods of time unless your GP has recommended them.
+Too high a dose can have adverse effects in actually reducing the time spent asleep and sleep quality.
+It can also cause headaches, nausea and dizziness.